Gazmaths/gazmaths.github.io/_pages/cv.md

 *July 2024 - Sept 2024*

-In two month research about building Edu-Navigator chatbot for HBCU students, worked as a software developer to develop AI-powered chatbot for HBCU students to navigate through their education journey.
+In a three-month research project about building an Edu-Navigator chatbot for HBCU students, I worked as a software developer to develop an AI-powered chatbot for HBCU students to navigate through their education journey.

-- Presented chatbot app before HP panel and won the honorable mention.
+- Presented chatbot app before the HP panel and won the honorable mention.

 ## 🎓 Education
 ### North Carolina Agricultural and Technical State University